 When you place your order, the mobile app will guide you to the nearest Burger King to go collect their pre-ordered meal.
 It also lets the person easily see how much of a detour they’d have to make for the Penny Offer.
 So with that it’s only really going to work if their outlets are close by.
 It would be really interesting to know how “elastic” the offer is in terms of the distance customers are willing to travel to save themselves a few dollars.
 Not 30 miles, according to this review on the app store.
 And it appears a good revenue booster for McDonald’s.

-Beacons + Geo-fences = even smarter
+Beacons + Geo-fencing = even smarter

-They could go one step further and integrate beacons with geo-fences.
+They could go one step further and integrate beacons with geo-fencing.
 So, when someone has the promotion triggered on their phone and then approach the Burger King outlet the beacon recognizes them and loads their pre-order confirmation on their device.

 We understand the original plan was to catch Burger King customers with wavering loyalty and navigate them away from McDonald’s to their nearest Burger King to pick up food.
 An unintended consequence of the offer is to incentivize Burger King customers to seek out their local McDonald’s to trigger the offer.
 So in effect promoting the location of their competitor, which is an interesting approach.
 It would be fascinating to see how that plays out in the long term.
 Or are Burger King just assuming that if you eat burgers you’ll already know where the local McDonald’s is anyway.
 But that’s a BIG assumption.